8 Kinds of Illegal Police Stops

 When the police stop you, they can only keep you for the time needed to handle the reason they stopped you in the first place.
 The police can only change topics or hold you to investigate new questions in limited circumstances.

-For example, if they stop you for a routine traffic matter, and then see drugs on the floor of your vehicle, they can investigate.
-However, they can’t keep you until a drug-sniffing dog arrives if they have no suspicion whatsoever.
+For example, if they stop you for a routine traffic matter and then see drugs on the floor of your vehicle, they can investigate.
+However, they can’t keep you until a drug-sniffing dog arrives if there are no drugs in sight, and they have no reasonable grounds for suspicion of illegal activity.
 It’s illegal to go on a fishing expedition during a police stop.

 3. Race or Gender